4 Flat Fee MLS Companies in New Hampshire

 If a flat fee MLS service doesn’t seem like the right fit, there are other options for selling your home.

-A flat-fee real estate agent provides limited services for a fixed rate instead of a percentage-based commission.
-This option allows for some professional support while keeping costs lower than a traditional agent.
+• Flat fee real estate agent: Some professionals provide limited services for a fixed rate instead of a percentage-based commission.
+This option allows for some expert support while keeping costs lower than a traditional agent.
 However, service levels vary, so read the contract carefully for any additional fees.

-A discount real estate broker offers a lower commission rate than traditional agents, usually in exchange for fewer services.
+• Discount real estate broker: These professionals offer a lower commission rate than traditional agents, about 1% to 2% of the sale price, usually in exchange for fewer services.
 While you may pay more than a flat fee MLS listing, you’ll still receive some agent guidance and assistance with the transaction.

-A local real estate agent provides hands-on support throughout the sale, including pricing, marketing, negotiations, and closing.
-While this option comes with a commission fee, experienced agents can often help sell homes faster and for a higher price.
+• Full-service real estate agent: A local real estate agent provides hands-on support throughout the sale, including pricing, marketing, negotiations, and closing.
+While this option comes with a commission fee, experienced professionals can often help sell homes faster and for a higher price.

 Will I save money with a flat fee MLS listing service?

-While a flat fee MLS listing can help you save on real estate commission, you may not always come out ahead financially.
+Yes, a flat fee MLS listing can help you save on real estate commission.
+However, you may not always come out ahead financially.

-According to the National Association of Realtors, FSBO homes sell for about 14% less than agent-assisted sales.
-The median FSBO sale price is around $380,000, compared to $435,000 for homes sold with an agent.
-If you’re selling to a friend or neighbor—one of the most common FSBO scenarios—your home might sell for even less, with a median price of $345,000.
+According to the National Association of Realtors (NAR), FSBO homes sell for significantly less than agent-assisted sales.
+The median FSBO sale price is $360,000, compared to $425,000 for homes sold with an agent.
+If you’re selling to a friend or neighbor — a common FSBO situation — your home may sell for less than it would on the open market.

-While you’ll avoid paying a listing agent commission, lower sale prices and potential legal risks mean FSBO isn’t always the most profitable option.
+While you’ll avoid paying a listing agent commission by going FSBO, lower sale prices and potential legal risks mean this move isn’t always the most profitable option.

 What if I need to sell my New Hampshire home fast?